LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Limitations

 \section{Limitations}

 While our approach works well with videos spanning a few seconds, it struggles with long videos. \modelname's preprocessing pipeline samples 100 frames per video.
 This sampling rate misses out key information in case of long videos, where there is a larger number of frames.
 To this end, for the task of generating Video Descriptions, we split the long videos in Toyota Smarthome Untrimmed into clips of 20 seconds each and generate descriptions for each clip.
 These clip-level descriptions are summarized using GPT3.5 Turbo to obtain a video-level description.
 However, this summarization step loses valuable information and hence fails to provide an accurate summary of the long video.
 Future work should explore an effective sampling strategy for long video understanding.
-Another limitation of \modelname~ is its diminished efficacy when both Pose and object cues are integrated within the LLVM framework.
-We beileve that modality progressive training could potentially address this suboptimal performance which will be explored in future work.